fcaspe/fcaspe.github.io/_pages/brave.md

 <h3>Adversarial Training</h3>

 We illustrate how adversarial training affects melody rendering, probably due to a relatively small dataset size.
-However, the models with small compression ratio, including BRAVE, do not seem to suffer this problem.
+However, the models with small compression ratio, including BRAVE, do not seem to suffer this problem.<br>

-We show reconstructions of the test set of the Filosax dataset, done by models trained for 1M steps <b>denoted "(mss only)"</b>
-and then the same models trained for an additional 500M steps with adversarial, for a total of 1.5M steps, <b>denoted "(adversarial)"</b>.
+We show reconstructions of the test set of the <b>Filosax</b> dataset, done by models trained for 1M steps, denoted <i>(mss only)</i>, and then the same models trained for an additional 500M steps with adversarial (total of 1.5M steps), denoted <i>(adversarial)</i>.

 <table>
     <thead>